CriticalKV: Optimizing KV Cache Eviction from an Output Perturbation Perspective: Critical KV Cache Entry Selection

 In this paper, we set $\alpha$ in Assumption~\ref{asp:power_law} to a fixed value 0.5 based on two key considerations.
 First, as verified in Appendix \ref{apdx:check_asp}, allocating 50\% of the total budget is sufficient to capture enough attention weight in over 99\% of attention heads, thereby satisfying Assumption \ref{asp:power_law} across various settings.
-This is attributed to the power-law distribution of attention weights \citep{h2o}, where a small fraction of cache entries accounts for the majority of the weights.
+This is attributed to the power-law distribution of attention weights \citep{h2o}, where a small fraction of cache entries accounts for the majority.
 Second, this choice is both robust and easy to apply across different cache budgets and models.
 While using different $\alpha$ values for specific models, budgets, or attention heads could yield finer optimization, it would also introduce significant search overhead and complicate deployment.
 Thus, we defer such granular adjustments to future work.
-Subsequent experiments and visual analyses further confirm that setting $\alpha$ to 0.5 is a simple yet effective choice.
+Subsequent experiments and visual analyses further confirm that setting $\alpha$ to 0.5 is a simple yet effective choice.~\footnote{As shown in Section~\ref{sec:ana}, our algorithm's performance is robust to the choice of hyperparameter $\alpha$.} \begin{theorem} Given the stage 1 selection $\mathcal{N}'_i$, the objective $\mathcal{N}''_i$ of stage 2 is to minimize an upper bound $\hat{\theta}$ of the output perturbation $\mathcal{L}$, using the remaining budget $b'' = b - b'$. {